This page contains the following information

-- Registration for Exhibitors & Artist Alley starts on March 15th, but will only continue until April 1st!
+- Registration for Exhibitors & Artist Alley starts on March 15th, and continued until April 1st

-- The registration phase for helpers starts on March 1st and runs until May 1st
+- The registration phase for helpers starts on March 1st and ran until May 1st

-- The application phase for show acts starts on February 12th until March 31st
+- The application phase for show acts started on February 12th until June 10th

-- The application phase for workshops starts in April
+- The application phase for workshops started in April and is still possible.

-- The application phases for Cosplay & TwitchTables start in May
+- The application phases for TwitchTables started in May and run until June 15th

 I've postponed my exhibitor / artist alley booth to 2021.
 How about that?

 Your registration is still valid.
 Now for DoKomi on August 7th and 8th, 2021.
 If you are unable to attend this date, you can exceptionally cancel your booth until February 20th.
 After that, cancellation is no longer possible.